 Let’s, first of all, get the classic out of the way. react-datepicker is one of the most popular date pickers on the market today.
 There is a downside to consider, which is that in its standard form, react-datepicker is in English.
 So, if your next app or project is not in English, it will require a bit of tinkering around with to change.
-But, nonetheless, it is simple, reliable and you can never go wrong with a classic.
+Nonetheless, it is simple and reliable and you can never go wrong with a classic.

 2. Material-UI date and time pickers

-High-quality date and time pickers that are included into one of the world’s most popular component libraries – Material-UI.
-Better yet, Material-UI, being a nice component library, has already separated their selection of date and time pickers into a package.
+High-quality date and time pickers that are included in one of the world’s most popular component libraries – Material-UI.
+Better yet, Material-UI, being a nice component library, has already separated its selection of date and time pickers into a package.